 Fluorescents are ok, but it means I have to set up a stage on our dining room table.
 Then I have to tear it down, then we eat.
 Mary Jo is getting used to eating after the photos are taken.
 She just hopes that all goes well and the food doesn’t get too cold!
 (That is what microwaves are for).

-Place the salmon fillets on top, drizzle with olive oil, then lightly salt and pepper.
-That’s it!
-Put it in the oven and set your timer for 45 minutes.
+Put the casserole dish in the preheated oven and set your timer for 45 minutes.
 Pour yourself a glass of wine and relax.

 We ate the salmon with wild rice and the two paired wonderfully.
 The salmon is super moist and full of flavor.
 Best of all, Mary Jo was impressed.

 Here are several more tasty salmon recipes to try:

 Slow Baked Dill and Citrus Salmon

 - 20 oz. salmon fillets, skin removed

 - 2 oranges , sliced thin